sem/Arduino-Lightsaber/README.md

 bool blue = true;
 // --------------------
 ```
-- You can change pin numbers if you feel like, but there is no need to if you have followed the circuit diagram.
+- You can change the pin numbers if you feel like, but there is no need to if you have followed the circuit diagram.
 - ```NUM_LEDS``` can be used to change the length of your Light saber
 - ```DELAY``` can be used to change the speed between each transition
 - You can disable any color by simply changing the boolean to false.